crisally/ships_counter/README.md

 docker run -d --name container_ship_counter -p 8000:8000 image_ship_counter
 ```

-3) Take a data from resources/data, or generate using data_generator.py, or generate by yourself
+3) Take a data from resources/data, or generate using board_generator in data_generator.py, or generate by yourself

 For example:
 ```json